 5. Outcome-Focused Reporting

-A nonprofit clinic in the Midwest implemented a chronic care coordination model targeting diabetic patients from underserved backgrounds.
-Their approach included :
+A Community health clinic in the Midwest implemented a chronic care coordination model targeting diabetic patients from underserved backgrounds.
+Their approach included:

-Pillar, the community healthcare platform by SocialRoots.ai, is purpose-built to support nonprofits in managing chronic care through :
+Pillar, the community healthcare platform by SocialRoots.ai, is purpose-built to support organizations in managing chronic care through:

-Explore our chronic care coordination feature to see how Pillar enables proactive, community-rooted care.
+Explore Pillar’s chronic care coordination features to see how it enables proactive, community-rooted care.

-Chronic care coordination is not just a clinical strategy—it’s a mission strategy for nonprofits.
+Chronic care coordination is not just a clinical strategy—it’s a mission strategy for community health programs.
 When care teams, outreach workers, and social service providers align around patient needs, real change happens.

-Whether you're a nonprofit clinic, FQHC, or community-based organization, investing in chronic care coordination tools and workflows can improve health equity—and move your mission forward.
+Whether you’re a community health clinic, FQHC, investing in chronic care coordination tools and workflows improves health equity and strengthens your mission impact.